Nivalyx/osu-wiki/wiki/Medals/en.md

 ## Beatmap Challenge Packs

-The **Beatmap Challenge Packs medals** are medals that are being awarded upon the clearance of *all the hardest diffs on each beatmap* that is being included in certain [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) or [Artist/Album Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=artist) *without any [difficulty reduction mods](/wiki/Game_modifier#difficulty-reduction) enabled*.
+The **Beatmap Challenge Packs medals**, or alternatively referred to as [*Skill Packs medals*](https://osu.ppy.sh/home/news/2020-11-20-featured-artist-beatmap-updates-from-the-mappers-guild#pack-medal-updates), are medals that are being awarded upon the clearance of *all the hardest diffs on each beatmap* that is being included in certain [Theme Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=theme) or [Artist/Album Beatmap Packs](https://osu.ppy.sh/beatmaps/packs?type=artist) *without any [difficulty reduction mods](/wiki/Game_modifier#difficulty-reduction) enabled*.

 All beatmaps in the pack have to be cleared in the [osu!](/wiki/Game_mode/osu!) game mode in order to qualify for the badge unless otherwise specified.